kennytilton/mxtodomvc/README.md

     :items (cF (doall (remove td-deleted (<mget me :items-raw)))) :empty? (cF (empty? (<mget me :items))))
 ````
-Those simple examples could reasonably be simple functions of the to-do list.
-Others are more expensive hence usefully cached, and even these help make the to-do list functional properties stand out from other code.
+Those simple examples could reasonably be ordinary functions of the to-do list.
+Other properties are more expensive hence usefully cached, and even these trivial formulaics make the to-do list functional properties stand out from other code.

 #### A tells B
 What does it mean for A to tell B?
 When we imperatively change A, Matrix internals automatically and transparently recalculate B: